TurboHusky/PNG-Decoder/README.md

 ### Runtime Loading

-The path to the shared library may also be handled by the executable.
+The path to the shared library may also be loaded dynamically at runtime by the executable.

 ```
 cc main.c -o build/bin/png_runtime